-The Westheimer scholarship will pay home tuition fees, and living costs up to a maximum of £11,500 per year.
-The specific amount awarded will be dependent on the successful candidate's individual circumstances.
+The Jane Goodman Charitable Trust Scholarship will support one individual to study for a first degree in Dentistry.
+The scholarship will pay home tuition fees, and associated study costs.
+The specific amount awarded will be dependent on the candidate's individual circumstances and university location.